Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 Where Wise loses to Up in Japan is simple: cash.
 Wise is still useful at ATMs, but its free cash allowance is tighter, so it feels better as the backup and pre-convert card than as the only card you carry.

-Suica is not your main bank card, but it is still one of the most useful pieces of your Japan money setup.
+Suica isn’t your main bank card, but it’s still one of the most useful pieces of your Japan money setup.
 Think of it as the card that handles all the small, annoying, constant payments that would otherwise clutter your wallet.

 - Best use cases: trains, metros, many buses, vending machines, convenience stores, some taxis, and small station purchases.